-Long Island Divorce Attorney
+Long Island Divorce Mediation Attorneys

 divorce litigation.
 Mediation serves to bring the couple together for decision-making, rather

 What is Divorce Mediation?

 mediator that brings you and your spouse together to decide for yourselves,

 child support, spousal

 equitable distribution and ancillary issues that are memorialized in a final binding agreement